After work she eats until she numbs herself.

 Romance novels never compare to a real life love story that’s so imperfect is becomes perfect.

-The men who devote their heart and soul to us are the ones who are ready to meet our vulnerable craving, loving hearts.
-Anything less and he chooses another who exudes open hearted craving and loving.
+The men who devote their heart and soul to us are the ones who are ready to meet our vulnerable hearts.
+Anything less and he chooses to commit to another woman who exudes the willingness to open up for love.

 In my belief, the devoted men are not looking for the breast implants, not the make up.